neurofractal/PACmeg/README.md

 % - diag = 'yes' or 'no' to turn on or off diagrams during computation
 % - surrogates = 'yes' or 'no' to turn on or off surrogates during computation
 % - approach = 'tort','ozkurt','canolty','PLV'
+% Optional Inputs:
+% - Number of phase bins used in KL-MI-Tort approach (default = 18)
 %
 % Outputs:
 % - MI_matrix_raw = phase amplitude comodulogram (no surrogates)
 % - MI_matrix_surr = = phase amplitude comodulogram (with surrogates)
+%
 ```

 Currently the function only accepts data from a **single** channel which could be obtained using an atlas-based approach (e.g. AAL atlas or HCP-MMP 1.0).